 Building a solid foundation of inventory management is the key to success for any e-commerce business, especially as the holiday buying season approaches.
-Accurate inventory helps identify problematic operational processes and creates a system of checks and balances between your accounting and your warehouse teams.
+Efficient ecommerce inventory management software helps identify problematic operational processes and creates a system of checks and balances between your accounting and your warehouse teams.

 Overselling, which is one of the most dangerous situations for a business, can be difficult to identify until it has reached a critical level.
 Following our simple inventory best practices will give you key insights into how your business is growing and what products are fueling that growth.
 The counting of inventory usually occurs in stages based on the needs of your business.
 There’s a pre-count, a physical count, and the cycle count.

 It sounds simple enough, but resist the urge to jump right into your physical inventory count.
 Like any important task, preparation is key: If you’re going to paint your house, you’ve got to first tape the trim and lay the drop cloths.
 Similarly, there’s some critical prep work that needs to be addressed in the pre-count: